-29 Aug Embracing Digitization to Combat Cargo Theft
+29 Aug Embracing Technology adoption to combat Cargo Theft

 Cargo theft in the air freight industry is becoming rampant and gradually increasing every year.
 The latest estimates by IATA estimates a minimum annual loss of US$1 billion due to Cargo Theft.
 North American and European markets are relatively the most affected due to this.
 IATA and other regulatory bodies along with the governments of all countries globally are working to bring on a robust mechanism powered by technology to tackle Cargo Theft.

 Yet, there is a gradual increase in the number of incidents every passing year.
 Freight facility, warehouse, trucks, in-transit area, unsecured parking locations are some of the common places where Cargo Theft are currently taking place.
 A strong cyber security law is in the making to handle this situation with a risk mitigation framework designed by the regulatory bodies and governments.